abhilashsajeev/ReactJS-Training/02-Basicfeatures-and-syntax/states.md

 ##### Note : Do not mutate state directly

 We use a method called `setState` to change state.
-This will rerender the component.
+This will re render the component.

 Concept of **container components**
 Let us see this in [practice](https://codesandbox.io/s/5zzy5n761n)